ubccr/xdmod-supremm/docs/customization.md

 #### Adding new applications

 New application definitions should be added at the end of the file.
-Once the new definition has been added then the database dimension tables must be updated as follows:
+Once the new definition has been added, then the database dimension tables must be updated as follows:

 First update the SQL definition file for the application tables: